MISP/misp-vagrant/README.rst

 * check the generation of the SSL certificate;
 * check the configuration of postfix;
 * configure redis connection;
-* make the background workers start on boot.
+* make the background workers start on boot;
+* generate the TLS certificate with Let's Encrypt.

 Improvements: